A dataframe record type for Scheme

 dataframe-values

-returns all the values in a column as a simple list.
+returns all the values in a column as a list.
 Following R, I've included $

 as an alias for dataframe-values